Time Piece #14329

 Situated not far off the road, it was very quiet here amongst the farm buildings but for the occasional car going by.
 You won’t see anyone here on foot unless it’s another curiosity seeker or photographer, and I’m sure none of them show up very often.
 It’s a little odd to be in an abandoned place that is still kept alive and held suspended.
 The few remaining farms along the long empty highway are kept the way they were, but never changing much.
 Clearly, this abandoned farm was stuck in time, and time had been stopped nearly cold.

 Location: Eshbeck Farm, Delaware Water Gap, Pike County, Pennsylvania.
-Image and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Bend at Blue River #14233